project-sekai-ctf/sekai.team/data/blog/lactf-2023/pycjail.md

 ## Pycjail (Misc, 495 Points)

-> All of you think you're so cute with your fancy little sandbox bypasses, but jokes on you I've started filtering the bytecode!
-I'd like to see you bypass this!
+> All of you think you’re so cute with your fancy little sandbox bypasses, but jokes on you I’ve started filtering the bytecode!
+I’d like to see you bypass this!
 >
 > Note: The program is being run in the python:3.10-slim-bullseye Docker image on the server.
 >